First here are links to my other blogs and stores:

 - Listed on ProductionHUB.com in Technical Advisors in California

-- Résumé and Cover Letter Review – start your career in film and theater production.
+- Work In Production – start your career in film and theater production.

 Links to Writers with commentary